civican/legisinfo/44-1/bills/C-49/bill_text.md

 Subsections 125(2) and (3) of the Act are repealed.

-> **Explanatory Note**:
-> Existing text of subsections 125(2) and (3):
-> *Existing Text*:
-> > Subject to subsection (3), a copy of each regulation that the Governor in Council proposes to make under this Part shall be published in the `Canada Gazette` and a reasonable opportunity shall be afforded to interested persons to make representations to the Board with respect thereto.
-> > No proposed regulation need be published more than once under subsection (2) whether or not it is altered or amended after such publication as a result of representations made by interested persons as provided in that subsection.

 ### Section 52

 Subsection 128(1) of the Act is replaced by the following:

 ### Section 128

-  **(1)** Subject to section 127 and subsection 129(2), the **petroleum-related** interests provided for under this Part replace all petroleum rights or prospects **of petroleum rights** acquired or vested in relation to any portion of the offshore area prior to the coming into force of this section.
+  **(1)** Subject to section 127 and subsection 129(2), the petroleum-related interests provided for under this Part replace all petroleum rights or prospects of petroleum rights acquired or vested in relation to any portion of the offshore area prior to the coming into force of this section.

-> **Explanatory Note**:
-> Existing text of subsection 128(1):
-> *Existing Text*:
-> > Subject to section 127 and subsection 129(2), the interests provided for under this Part replace all petroleum rights or prospects thereof acquired or vested in relation to any portion of the offshore area prior to the coming into force of this section.

 ### Section 53